Sayings of Jesus: “Hate Your Family”!

 Then there’s the witness of Scripture as a whole.

 The most obvious teaching that flatly contradicts this statement is the fifth commandment—the first one to focus on human relationships: “Honour your father and mother” (Exodus 20:12 and Deut 5:16).
 Would Jesus really contradict that?
-No, of course not.
-In fact, he specifically affirmed it, in Matthew 15:4 and 19:19, and criticised those who “nullified” it (“made it void”) by allowing their own traditions/self-interests to take priority.
+No—in fact, he specifically affirmed it, in Matthew 15:4 and 19:19, and criticised those who “nullified” it (“made it void”) by allowing their own traditions/interests to take priority.

 A few translations frame it as a less dramatic contrast.
 For example, the Easy Bible says, “He must love me more than he loves …” But is that too easy?
 Is it tempting us to dilute the plain sense of the word for the sake of preserving Jesus’ nice guy reputation?